Talk about romance!

 All-inclusive at The Palms, Zanzibar

 The Palms on Bwejuu Beach on the breezy eastern coast of Zanzibar is oh-so-romantic.

-Yet this most intimate of boutique resorts (with only six villas in total) still managed to wow us big time.
+Yet this most intimate of boutique resorts (with only seven villas in total) still managed to wow us big time.

 The Palms is one of the world’s most romantic all-inclusive resorts, says Travel + Leisure.
-We couldn’t agree more.

-Take the dining.
 Breakfast and dinner are served on a colonnaded terrace in an elegant plantation-style house with dark polished wood floors and folding French doors.

 At breakfast, a white plumeria blossom would be tucked into the corner of a small menu, written in script.